openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/tutorial/nullsafety.rst

 An optional chain can be of any length and contain any number of '``?.``' operators.

-In the following sample, the output is the person's spouse's nickname if that person has a spouse, and the spouse has a nickname.

-Otherwise, the output is ``undefined``:
+In the following example, if a person has a spouse, and the spouse has a nickname, then the output is the nickname of the person's spouse; otherwise, the output is ``undefined``:

 .. code-block:: typescript